 The origin of the credit card

-Its history begins in 1887 in the utopian science fiction novel “Looking Backward” by Edward Bellamy.
-The American author described his characters paying with a “credit card” made of cardboard from which a small piece was cut off each time something was purchased.
+The history of the credit card begins in 1887 in the utopian science fiction novel “Looking Backward 2000–1887” by American author Edward Bellamy.
+He describes his characters paying with a “credit card” made of cardboard from which a small piece was cut off every time something was purchased.

-Over time, the desire to pay without cash grew more pronounced in the popular imagination.
-Instead of letting clients run up a tab, American hotels introduced a type of “delayed payment” toward the end of the nineteenth century.
-They handed their regular patrons token coins stamped with the guests’ account numbers.
-Rather than paying directly, regular patrons identified themselves with the token.
-This method of payment counts as a precursor of today's credit card.
-Not much later, Western Union began issuing client cards.
+After this book’s publication, it seems the desire to make cashless payments started to capture the public’s imagination.
+Instead of letting clients run up a tab, at the end of the nineteenth century American hotels introduced a type of “delayed payment” by giving their regular guests token coins stamped with the guests’ account numbers.
+Instead of paying directly, guests identified themselves using the token.
+This method of payment was the precursor to today's credit card.
+A short time later, Western Union began issuing client cards.
 As more and more companies decided to recognize one another’s client cards, alliances developed.

 The credit card's triumphant march across the US